Superoldman96/programmingfonts/README.md

 Test drive programming fonts [online in your browser](https://www.programmingfonts.org/).
 The interactive counter part of the [Tumblr Blog](https://programmingfonts.tumblr.com).

 ProgrammingFonts.org makes it easier to find monospaced fonts.
 All fonts in one place, with proper credits towards the creators.
-It's not a download portal, no monetization or business plan, it's strictly by nerds and designers for nerds and designers.
+It's not a download portal, no tracking, monetization or business plan: it's strictly by nerds and designers for nerds and designers.

 ## Buy me a coffee